The quest for the optimal library

 Before we delve into our services, we wish to express our philosophies regarding libraries, divided into 2 major areas of concern.
 The first is the framework for the library structure.
 There are several ways to do it, some of which are unnecessary or inefficient.
 They may look like the optimal solution for your company; however, the path to achieving and maintaining such libraries is painful, as best.

-- There are over a billion components and 15,000 suppliers on the market, according to Silicon Expert.
-Other than the textual databases of Octopart, Silicon Expert Electronic Components, and the major part suppliers, there is no complete library.
+- There are over two billion components and 15,000 suppliers on the market, according to Silicon Expert.
+Other than the textual databases of Octopart, Silicon Expert Electronic Components, and the central part suppliers, there is no complete library.

 - Even if there were a complete library, it would have to be automated in such a way as to collect information regarding obsolete components in an automated fashion (or have a rather large team of individuals whose sole job is to seek and collect this information.)
-Likewise, the team would have to keep up with the introduction of new components.
+Likewise, the team would have to keep up with introducing new components.

-- Furthermore, this library's size would be in the terabytes with the need for a large scale database system.
+- Furthermore, this library's size would be in terabytes with the need for a large-scale database system.

-- Even if an organization provided a library with 3 million components in it, that only represents 0.2% of the total components available.
+- Even if an organization provided a library with 3 million components, that only represents 0.2% of the total components available.
 Within that 3 million component library, 99.9% of the components in that library would not apply to your design.

 - The building of a library is much like the building of a dam.
-It has to be done right the first time, and subsequent repairs thereafter are rather difficult and time-consuming.
+It has to be done right the first time, and subsequent repairs thereafter are rather tricky and time-consuming.

-- A library must be owned by someone.
+- Someone must own a library.
 Like a garden, human hands must be maintained; otherwise, it will go to pot in very short order.

 - Unless the customer or industry upon which the design is being created requires version control of a library, there is no need for it.
 Components generally do not change over time.

-- Without a universal graphical standard, each component will need to have a graphical symbol and footprint for each of the EDA tools being used.
-Even within EDA tools offered by the same company, different products require different formats.
-For example, Protel, Altium Designer, and P-CAD have their own formats, though they are all under Altium Inc's umbrella.
+- Without a universal graphical standard, each component must have a graphical symbol and footprint for each EDA tool used.
+Even within EDA tools the same company offers, different products require different formats.
+For example, Protel, Altium Designer, and P-CAD have their formats, though they are all under Altium Inc's umbrella.

-- The ability to collect components amongst colleagues in the hopes of pulling together a central library is tough.
+- The ability to collect components amongst colleagues to pull together a central library is challenging.
 The best analogy to this would be to have many kids scoop sand from different beach areas into a bucket and hope that when that buck is turned over, a perfect sandcastle will be formed.
-Anyone who has gone through this summertime exercise knows that it will be nothing more than a pile of sand after the bucket is lifted.
+Anyone who has gone through this summertime exercise knows it will be nothing more than a pile of sand after the bucket is lifted.
 Why?
 Because there was no consistency in the sand moisture.
 There will be no consistency in the parameter information or even the graphical formats in a library case.
 In the end, it will be a pile of misaligned components.

-- In almost every new design, a component that has not been used before will be needed.
-The only exception may be when the exact netlist was used and the board's form factor is different.
+- A component that has not been used before will be needed in almost every new design.
+The only exception may be when the exact netlist was used, and the board's form factor differs.
 Even then, that's a rarity because there is usually a need for a different connector.
 In the case of a new revision of an existing product, that rev is usually to enhance speed, size, or functionality.
 As a result, there is a need for a better component.

 - Generally speaking, 75% or more of the bill of materials will contain discrete components, primarily capacitors, and resistors.